iamvishalsehgal/Predictive-maintenance-aircraft-engines/README.md

 # Predictive Maintenance Scheduling for Airplane Engines

 This project focuses on predicting the Remaining Useful Lifetime (RUL) of airplane engines and optimizing their maintenance schedules using predictive analytics and optimization techniques.
-It was developed as part of the JM1000: Prescriptive Algorithms course (Assignment 3, 2024-2025).

 ## Project Overview